zio/zio-kafka/README.md

 ## Credits

-This library is heavily inspired and made possible by the research and implementation done in [Alpakka Kafka](https://github.com/akka/alpakka-kafka), a library maintained by Lightbend and originally written as Reactive Kafka by SoftwareMill.
+This library is heavily inspired and made possible by the research and implementation done in [Alpakka Kafka](https://github.com/akka/alpakka-kafka), a library maintained by the Akka team and originally written as Reactive Kafka by SoftwareMill.

 ## Legal